enzo-project/enzo-dev/doc/manual/source/testproblems/index.rst

 ===================

-The following is a list of the test problems that are available in the run directory found in the Enzo repository.
+The following is a list of the test problems that are available in the ``run`` subdirectory found in the Enzo repository.
 These problems are also the same set of problems used in the test suite.
 They are listed in broad categories following the directory structure.